If you are a child or young person worried about what’s happening at home

 If you are in a relationship with someone, you should feel:

 If your relationship leaves you feeling:

 it’s possible you are experiencing domestic abuse.

 Sometimes domestic abuse can be hard to see, especially if you have strong feelings for that person.
-It can take many forms.
-It could be physical, emotional, financial, and sexual.
+It can take many form, such as physical, emotional, financial, and sexual abuse.

 Some examples could be:

 If you have selected a lot of ‘yes’ answers to the questions, and someone you know demonstrates a lot of those traits, this is an indicator that they may need to consider the impact of their behaviour on others.
-It is important to point out that we all have a tendency to carry out some of these behaviours, whether done infrequently or in a light hearted way.
+It is important to point out that we may all carry out some of these behaviours, whether done infrequently or in a light-hearted way.
 However, if they are being used to control another person, this could be an indicator of an abusive relationship.

 Safety Comes First

 If you or someone you know is in an abuse relationship, there are few things you can do:

 - talk to someone – do you have a safe adult that you can talk to who you trust?
 This may be a teacher, relative or a support worker.